duccltd/enlay-node/README.md

 #### Registering advertisement click

 Clicks are one of the core parts of the analytics for advertisers.
+In this example, it fires off a click on a product to enlay asynchronously.

 ```tsx
 import React from "react";